-For the Mitutoyo Digimatic tensiometer, the matching cable is compatible with all operating systems, outputting to numerous spreadsheet programs.
+For the Mitutoyo Digimatic or IPIC tensiometers, the matching cable is compatible with all operating systems, outputting to numerous spreadsheet programs.
 The “send” button is at the tensiometer.

-Note: We switched our foot pedal cable system from Mitutoyo to iGaging, enabling a huge price drop (from $288 to $98).
-Makes the price of this cable (button, no foot pedal) awkward at $140.
+Note: We switched our foot pedal cable system from Mitutoyo to IPIC, enabling a price drop (from $288 to $98).
+Makes the price of this cable (button, no foot pedal) unsellable at $140.
 So this Mitutoyo cable is on sale for $78!